Spatial Reasoning Tests

 What do spatial reasoning tests involve?

-Spatial reasoning test involves inquiries based on objects pictured in 2 or 3 dimensions.
+Spatial reasoning tests involve inquiries based on objects pictured in 2 or 3 dimensions.
 You will have to mentally process these images to figure out the answer.
-Such questions might include mirror images, perspective-related pictures, two-dimensional shapes and spatial reasoning cubes.
+Such questions might include mirror images, perspective-related pictures, two-dimensional shapes and cubes.

 What do spatial reasoning tests measure?

 Spatial reasoning tests measure your multi-dimensional thinking.
 You will receive pictures of some objects and will have to process them in your mind to get an answer to the question.
-Your performance in this test will indicate it will mean how sharp is your brain when it comes to processing objects in space.
+Your performance in this test will indicate how well you process objects in space.

 Where can I practice spatial reasoning tests?